 - 1. The nominating committee for DG shall seek out and propose the best available candidate for DGN.
 This committee must select the nominee for DG not more than 36 months, but no less than 24 months, prior to taking office. - 2.
-The nominee selection shall be in accord with the current RI MOP and the RI bylaws. - 3.
-In making a selection, the nominating committee for DG shall not be limited in its selection to those names received from the clubs in the district but shall nominate the best qualified Rotarian available to perform the functions of the office of DG. - 4.
+The nominee selection shall be in accord with the current RI MOP and the RI bylaws.

+- 3. In making a selection, the nominating committee for DG shall not be limited in its selection to those names received from the clubs in the district but shall nominate the best qualified Rotarian available to perform the functions of the office of DG. - 4.
 Upon making its selection, the nominating committee shall promptly notify the DG of the name and club of the candidate selected.
-The DG will then have published to the clubs of

-- the district the name and club of that nominee. - 5.
+The DG will then have published to the clubs of the district the name and club of that nominee. - 5.
 72 hours after the adjournment of the nominating committee the DG will send an email to each club President and Secretary announcing the name of the DGN-Designate and the name of his/her Rotary club. - 6.
 Any club in the district may also propose a challenging candidate for governor-nominee provided this club has previously suggested such candidate to the nominating committee.
 Clubs have 14 days to from the date of the selection announcement to file properly adopted resolutions proposing a challenging candidate. - 7.
+When a valid challenging nomination for governor is received, voting for candidates occurs in a ballot by mail or at the district conference if the challenge remains valid for 30 days. - 8.
 The DG will have notified all clubs within seven days (if a valid challenging nomination has been received).
 The notification will include the name and qualifications of each candidate and the names of the challenging and concurring clubs.